jigglypuff96/Rescriber_frontend/README.md

      ```bash
      python3 prod.py
      ```
    - Wait for the message `"Initialization complete.
 Now you can start using the tool!"` to appear in the terminal.
+It might take around 1 minute.
+If you see any errors, contact the research team.

 4. **Close and Launch Chrome with SSL Error Ignored:**